You may find yourself showing up for others with ease—while feeling less clear about your own needs or desires.

-If you’ve taken the road less traveled and now feel disconnected from yourself or unseen by others, know this: you don’t have to walk this path alone.
+If you’ve taken the road less traveled and now feel disconnected from yourself or unseen by others, you don’t have to navigate that alone.

-In our work together, my hope is to offer a warm, nonjudgmental space where we can gently explore what lies beneath the numbness, burnout, and the familiar feelings of being “too much” or “not enough.”
-This work is especially supportive for people who identify as highly sensitive, empathic, or deeply attuned to others.
+In our work together, we create a space to explore what lies beneath the numbness, burnout, and the familiar feelings of being “too much” or “not enough.”
+This work is especially supportive for those who are highly sensitive, empathic, or deeply attuned to others.

-Together, we’ll begin to unravel old stories, soften protective patterns, and create space for a fuller, more grounded way of being — one where you reconnect with your body, your voice, and your authentic self.
+Together, we begin to unravel old narratives, soften protective patterns, and create space for a more grounded, integrated way of being—one where you feel more connected to your body, your voice, and your sense of self.

 not all those who wander are lost